DJF3/webex-teams-translate-bot-session/README.md

 # GOAL

-Create a Webex Teams Bot that translates text from a detected language to a configured destination language.
+Create a Webex Bot that translates text from a detected language to a configured destination language.
 Format:
 > \<countrycode\> \<text_to_translate\>